jmanthony3/Archimedes/docs/class/engr-837-001-materials-characterization-methods/operations.md

 The over- and under-focus conditions are still in focus.

 ## Aperture size
-The aperture size determines the convergence angle for any given working distance.
+The aperture size determines the #convergence-angle for any given working distance.
 The smallest apertures will yield a greater [$D_{f}$](depth-of-field.md) but reduces the overall signal intensity.
 The use of a large aperture reduces [resolution](resolution.md), but it enables faster analytical results ( #EDS and #EBSD ).
 Aperture alignment is also important: